astrolabsoftware/fink-docker/README.md

  Use -h to display this help.
 ```

-where the argument to `--os` is a folder containing necessary files (copy and modify `bin` for your purposes -- see below).
+where the argument to `--os` is a folder containing necessary files (copy and modify `ztf` or `rubin` for your purposes -- see below).

 ### Building an image